skyvers/Aged-care/readme.md

 In the previous step we generated an edit view by using the Generate Edit View function.
 Now we will enhance our edit view to make it more visually appealing.

-As of now, Patient attributes show one by one, from top to bottom.
+As of now, Resident attributes show one by one, from top to bottom.
 We will enhance the view by:

 Showing all the personal information in the one side and the photo and BIO in other side.

 We will plan to split our view into 2 sections: left and right.
-We will show Patient information on the left side and the Patient Image and BIO will be shown on the right part.
+We will show Resident information on the left side and the Resident Image and BIO will be shown on the right part.

 To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers